docker/docs/datacenter/dtr/2.3/guides/user/create-and-manage-webhooks.md

 keywords: registry, webhooks
 ---

-DTR has webhooks so that you can run custom login when an event happens.
+DTR has webhooks so that you can run custom logic when an event happens.
 This lets you build complex CI and CD pipelines with your Docker images.

 ## Create a webhook